 If you enable this feature, the attachment between the transit router and IPsec-VPN connection advertises the routes in the destination route table used by the IPsec-VPN connection and the routes in the BGP route table to the default route table of the transit router.

-You can disable the preceding advanced features, and use the transit router to establish network communication based on business requirements.
+You can disable the preceding advanced features, and configure custom routing features such as associated forwarding and routing learning for the transit router to establish network communication based on your business requirements.
 For more information, see Manage routes.

-Associate the attachment with another transit router route table
+Associate the VPN connection with another transit router route table

-After you attach an IPsec-VPN connection to a transit router, you can change the transit router route table associated with the VPN attachment.
+After you attach an IPsec-VPN connection to a transit router, you can change the transit router route table associated with the VPN connection.

 Log on to the CEN console.